Call for Nominations

 - Tourism and Climate Change – Sponsored by ABTA

 ATHE invites member institutions to self-nominate a particular project – which may be research or teaching – for one of the awards.
 We seek innovative projects that make a difference, and projects can take many forms – for example, an initiative with industry, or novel curriculum development or innovative research activity.
-Last year’s winners were:
+For example, last year’s winners included:

 The nomination process is simple.
 Set out on one page only the nature of the project; the award for which it is submitted; who is involved; and an evidenced story about how it demonstrates the contribution that tourism teaching or research makes to society.

 ATHE’s Executive Committee will review and discuss all nominations and choose the winners.
-They will be announced in November 2020.
+They will be announced prior to the Conference.

-This year the Conference will take place virtually as a result of the Covid-19 emergency.
+This year the Conference will again take place virtually.
 There will be virtual presentations and the winners will subsequently be presented with a framed certificate.
-They will also receive a complementary day delegate conference registration at the 2021 conference.
+They will also receive a complementary day delegate conference registration at the 2022 conference.

 If you need further information, please contact Professor Robert Maitland (email@example.com).